Fuentes, Rockies split doubleheader with virus-short Padres - WTMJ

 Tatis, their standout shortstop, went on the IL on Tuesday after testing positive.
 Jurickson Profar and Jorge Mateo also were added because of contact tracing.

-“It’s one of those opportunities — an opportunity for us to come closer and build even better chemistry,” manager Jayce Tingler said.
+“It’s one of those opportunities — an opportunity for us to come closer and build even better chemistry,” Tingler said.

 Padres starter Blake Snell was lifted for a pinch-hitter after throwing four innings and allowing two runs.
 He struck out seven and walked three.